 How do I get to Dawson City?

-Where should I stay?
+Where can I stay?

 There are also a number of commercial and government campgrounds located both in and around Dawson City that offer space for tents, campers, and recreational vehicles.
-Information on commercial campgrounds, RV Parks, hotels and B&Bs in and around Dawson City is available from the Klondike Visitors Association.
-Phone the Visitor Information Centre (beginning in May each year) at (867) 993-5566

 Where can I park?